lguzzon-scratchbook/node-fosh/README.md

  M example-code.js

 ==============================================================================
-shdo: run > another command and so on ...
+fosh: run > another command and so on ...
 ```

 #### Filtering the directory list